pagkly/Zed/Investopedia3/Securities Act of 1933.md

 Securities Act of 1933
 ## What Is the Securities Act of 1933?

-The Securities Act of 1933 was created and passed into law to protect investors after the [stock market crash of 1929](https://www.investopedia.com/terms/s/stock-market-crash-1929.asp).
-The legislation had two main goals: to ensure more transparency in [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp) so investors could make informed decisions about investments; and to establish laws against [misrepresentation](https://www.investopedia.com/terms/m/misrepresentation.asp) and fraudulent activities in the securities markets.
+The Securities Act of 1933 was created and passed into law to protect investors after the [[stock market crash of 1929]](https://www.investopedia.com/terms/s/stock-market-crash-1929.asp).
+The legislation had two main goals: to ensure more transparency in [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp) so investors could make informed decisions about investments; and to establish laws against [[misrepresentation]](https://www.investopedia.com/terms/m/misrepresentation.asp) and fraudulent activities in the securities markets.

 ### Key Takeaways